PollBuddy/PollBuddy/README.md

 Site Map: https://draft.io/jubvd.
 Contact PM for edit access.

-## How to start contributing
-New Poll Buddy members can go to [our Wiki page](https://github.com/PollBuddy/PollBuddy/wiki/Contribution-Guide) on how you can start making contributions to Poll Buddy.

 ## How to run the app

 (Please open an issue if these instructions are not clear enough or are outdated)

 Please visit [our Wiki](https://github.com/PollBuddy/PollBuddy/wiki/Installation-Instructions) for detailed instructions on how to install and run Poll Buddy locally.

+## How to start contributing
+New Poll Buddy members can go to [our Wiki page](https://github.com/PollBuddy/PollBuddy/wiki/Contribution-Guide) for instructions on how you can start making contributions to Poll Buddy.

 ## Development information